Cuttino Mobley

 Cuttino Rashawn Mobley (born September 1, 1975) is an American former professional basketball player who played in the National Basketball Association from 1998 to 2008.
 He played college basketball for the Rhode Island Rams, earning conference player of the year honors in the Atlantic 10 in 1998.
 Mobley was selected in the second round of the 1998 NBA draft by the Houston Rockets and was named to the NBA All-Rookie Second Team.
 He has played in the 3x3 basketball in the Big3.

 Early life and college career

-Cuttino, also known as the "Cat", attended Incarnation of Our Lord grade school in the Olney section of Philadelphia.
+Cuttino, also known as the "Cat", attended Incarnation of Our Lord grade school in the Feltonville section of Philadelphia.
 After graduating from grade school, Mobley attended Cardinal Dougherty High School, transferred to Maine Central Institute in 1992, and graduated in 1993.

 After high school, he attended the University of Rhode Island from 1993 to 1998 and redshirted his first year.
 At Rhode Island, he helped lead the Rams team to an Elite Eight appearance in the 1998 NCAA Men's Division I Basketball Tournament and graduated with a degree in communication studies.